joelphimes/Niger-Political-Shift-Examination/README.md

 As mentioned above, in 2023, Niger underwent a significant political shift that led to noticeable instability.
 Unraveling the factors driving this turbulence is vital for understanding Niger's trajectory and shaping policies that could foster stability in the region.
 This analysis revolves around six analytical goals:

 (1) Niger Governance: Examine Three World Governance Indicators from 1996 to 2022  (26 years).\
-By examining the World Governance Indicators for 26 years (1996-2022), This analysis seeks to understand how governance trends may have influenced the current political climate.
-This could highlight trend-based insights into the systematic weaknesses that shaped the 2023 instability.\
+By examining the World Governance Indicators for 26 years (1996-2022), This analysis seeks to understand how governance trends may have influenced the current political climate.\
 \
 (2) Niger Economic Health: Explore Economic Indicators over the specified time frame.\
-Economic indicators over the past decades are a barometer for a nation's prosperity and resilience.
-An in-depth exploration into these metrics can shed light on whether economic strains contributed to the political unrest.\
+Economic indicators over the past decades are a barometer for a nation's prosperity and resilience.\
 \
 (3) Niger Leadership: Highlight Leadership Regime Effectiveness.\
-Leadership plays a pivotal role in steering the direction of a nation.
-By highlighting the effectiveness of various regimes, this analysis aims to discern if leadership dynamics played a significant part in the recent disruptions.\
+Leadership plays a pivotal role in steering the direction of a nation.\
 \
 (4) Niger Leadership: ANOVA on Government Effectiveness.\
 Utilizing an Analysis of Variance (ANOVA) on government effectiveness, this goal aims to statistically determine if there were statistically significant variations in governance effectiveness over different leadership periods.\